adamghill/dj-spinners/README.md

 ![3 dots bounce](https://raw.githubusercontent.com/adamghill/dj-spinners/refs/heads/main/src/dj_spinners/assets/svg/3-dots-bounce.svg)

-All spinners are displayed inside a 24 x 24 dp view box.
+NOTE: All spinners are displayed inside a 24 x 24 dp view box.
 The main content rests inside the live area of 22 dp with a padding of 1 dp.

 ## Spinners 🤩